 Likewise, you owe your team honesty in return.
 Be transparent about your expectations, about the timeline, how demanding the project will be and so on.
 You need to be equally able to praise and reprimand.
 That way, people will know exactly what works, and what they shouldn’t be doing.

 Learn how to read people to make sure the other tips for project management are achieving their goals

 A huge part of communication is actually unspoken.
-In fact, the figure has been put as high as 93% by psychologists.
-That means just 7% of what we say is conveyed through our words!
+In fact, the figure has been put as high as 93% by psychologists (although the true figure may be slightly lower than this).
+But it’s clear that a surprisingly small proportion of our communication is conveyed through our words!

 Genuine camaraderie and support are vital to the success of any venture.
 People need to be willing to share the workload, lend a hand, and voice their opinions.
 So if somebody is feeling uncomfortable, isolated, confused, exhausted, or unfairly treated, you need to be able to spot it straight away.
 If there’s tension between team members, they likely won’t want to tell you about it.
 You have to be able to pick up on signals that they’re passing without words – without even realising it.

 There’s no magic solution or snazzy digital tool for this unfortunately.
 Part of this might just be reading up on what our body language means.
 If you’re opting to integrate audio meetings into your schedule, you won’t even have this to go off sometimes, so you should also check out our guide to vocal cues so that you can really understand if the rest of the project management tips are working.

 Make sure your team supports you

 The previous step is a crucial part of this tip for project management.
 If you don’t know what’s going on in their heads, you won’t know if they really support you.
 Worse still, you won’t know if they’re feeling happy and productive.
 And no project can achieve its full potential if the team doesn’t mesh well.